 For the purpose of advising members regarding the intent and meaning of the reference to biblical inerrancy in the ETS Doctrinal Basis, the Society refers members to the Chicago Statement on Biblical Inerrancy (1978).
 The case for biblical inerrancy rests on the absolute trustworthiness of God and Scripture’s testimony to itself.
 A proper understanding of inerrancy takes into account the language, genres, and intent of Scripture.
 We reject approaches to Scripture that deny that biblical truth claims are grounded in reality.

 ETS memberships are valid for one year from the date of initial membership or renewal.
-Annual dues are $30 (USD) for full and associate members ($15 USD, if retired), and $15 (USD) for student members.
+Annual dues are $50 (USD) for full members ($30 USD, if retired), $45 for associate members ($30 USD, if retired), and $30 (USD) for student members.
 A subscription to JETS is included as a membership benefit.

-Full members must have earned a Th.M. degree or its equivalent.
+Full members must have earned a Th.M. degree, its equivalent, or a higher degree in biblical studies, theological studies, or a related discipline.
 This educational requirement has two components: level of degree (ThM or higher), and academic discipline (biblical studies, theology, or related disciplines).
 Only full members have voting privileges.

 The ETS constitution (article 4) allows for exceptions to the educational requirements for membership based on significant contributions in the realm of theology through writing, administration, or teaching in evangelical educational institutions.
 Significant contributions through years of teaching or serving in administration are relatively easy to assess.
 What is more difficult is assessing an applicant’s writing.
 In general, for a body of publications to warrant full membership it must: